inet-framework/inet/showcases/emulation/voip/doc/index.rst

 Goals
 -----

-In this showcase, we show how a simulated application can be used as a real application that communicates over the (real) network.
-Being able to do so opens a lot of possibilities.
-For example, you can deploy an application that only exists as a simulation model on real nodes, and test its behavior over a real network.
-Or, by letting the model talk to real-world implementations of the same application, you can test its interoperability and validate its behavior.
+This showcase demonstrates how a simulated application can function as a real application and communicate over a real network.
+This opens up a range of possibilities, such as testing the behavior of a simulation model over a real network, or evaluating its interoperability with real-world implementations of the same application.

-The goal will be achieved by running the INET application-layer module inside a "wrapper" simulation, which (1) ensures that INET sockets map to real sockets of the host OS (so that application traffic goes via the network stack of the host OS and not stay inside the simulation), and (2) uses a real-time event scheduler so that timings correspond to real time.
+The goal is achieved by utilizing the INET application-layer module within a "wrapper" simulation.
+In this simulation, (1) we map INET sockets to the real sockets of the host operating system (OS), thus allowing application traffic to go through the network stack of the host OS, and (2) we employ a real-time event scheduler to ensure that timings align with real time.

-We'll use a VoIP application as an example.
-There'll be a sender and a receiver application, running in two separate simulations, and we'll send realistic VoIP traffic (contents of an audio file) between them.
-The received audio will be saved to a file, which can be compared to the original to examine how the audio quality is affected by the packets passing through the network.
+As an example, the demonstration uses a Voice over IP (VoIP) application.
+The sender and receiver applications run in separate simulations in real time, and send realistic VoIP traffic (contents of an audio file) over the host network.
+The received audio is saved to a file, which can be compared to the original to assess the impact of network transmission on audio quality.

-Note that this showcase requires the ``VoipStream`` and ``NetworkEmulationSupport`` features of the INET Framework to be turned on (they are off by default), and it only runs on Linux.
+Please note that the ``VoipStream`` and ``NetworkEmulationSupport`` features of the INET Framework must be enabled for this demonstration (they are disabled by default), and it is only compatible with Linux systems.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/emulation/voip <https://github.com/inet-framework/inet/tree/master/showcases/emulation/voip>`__